Zeioth/garbage-day.nvim/README.md

 | `notifications` | `false` | Set it to `true` to get a notification every time LSP clients are stopped. |
 | `retries` | `3` | Seconds to keep trying to resume a client before giving up. |

+To avoid issues, make sure you don't set a `grace_period` lower than the value of `retries`.

 ## FAQ

 * `If it doesn't work`: This plugin has been tested with neovim 0.9 and 0.10.
 If you are in a neovim version superior to nvim 0.10, and it doesn't work, please [open a issue tagging me](https://github.com/Zeioth/garbage-day.nvim/issues) and I will fix it.
 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.